23 Questions & Answers About Steroids

 However, other steroids used in bodybuilding have high levels of toxicity and are not FDA-approved.

-Bodybuilders obtaining anabolic steroids for cosmetic purposes and utilizing them without the supervision of a doctor is likely to be an unsafe practice.
+Bodybuilders obtaining anabolic steroids for cosmetic purposes, and utilizing them without the supervision of a doctor is an unsafe practice in our experience.

 19. How Fast Do Steroids Work?

-Some anabolic steroids work fast, with Testosterone Undecanoate peaking serum testosterone levels within 5 hours of the first dose.
+Some anabolic steroids work very fast.
+We have found Testosterone Undecanoate to peak serum testosterone levels within 5 hours of the first dose.

 Fast-acting steroids are made up of short esters and do not need to be cycled for long durations in order to see significant results.